Summer 2025 Groups & Workshops

 This group will examine the sources of stress, ways of coping, and the value of peer support in adjusting to the challenges of being a graduate student.
 Topics will be developed by group members, but may include: time management, financial stress, relationship concerns, burnout, isolation, and maintaining balance.

-Group Leaders: Felix Savino, PhD & Chynna Lewis, MSW
+Group Leaders: Felix Savino, PhD

-Grief Support Group (in person)
+Grief Support Group

 Practicing Self-Compassion

-This is a semi-structured group for people who strive to feel worthy, to extend kindness to themselves, and to understand how to be your own best friend.
+This is a semi-structured process group for people who strive to feel worthy, to extend kindness to themselves, and to understand how to be your own best friend.
 Topics that will be explored include self-esteem, self-compassion, shame and guilt, vulnerability, and authenticity.
-Group members will engage in various activities such as journaling and mindfulness with periodic work outside of session.
+Group members will engage in various activities such as journaling and mindfulness with periodic work outside of sessions.

 Group Leaders: Heidi Binder, PsyD